Hiking For Her logo with words and graphic of blue female backpacker with backpack and hiking pole

 • I will report back on the accuracy of this statement, once I need to replace the filters - lots of hiking miles from now.

-More observations on handling this bottle:
+More observations on handling this water bottle on a hike

 My hands are small, and I sometimes have trouble with wide diameter bottles.